The Management Guide for Executives

 Working with Remote Teams

-Remote and distributed teams have successfully went through a validation phase.
+Remote and distributed teams have successfully gone through a validation phase.
 Companies like GitLab and Automattic are fully remote, employing over a thousand people each in a distributed fashion.
 If you’re still facing troubles managing remote resources, here’s what you need to know.

 Management for tech companies is a whole different beast, but worry not